In this series:

 Choosing a punch needle frame:

-You can use a locking hoop, a locking lapstand, or a punching frame.
+You can use a no-slip hoop, a no-slip lapstand, or a punching frame.

 Anything else, and the weavers cloth will not stay tight enough to punch.